professorglider/ubercoder/README.md

 This documentation describes the Ubercoder JSON format and the `create_project.py` script, which automates the process of setting up projects based on the Ubercoder JSON format.

+You may ask GPT-4 to answer using this format if you're tired of the programmer's last resort: copy-pasting :P

 ## Ubercoder JSON Format

 The Ubercoder JSON format is a universal, computer-readable format for project declaration.
 It specifies the folder structure, commands, and files required for a project.